nexmo-se/aws-call-analytics-connector/README.md

-# Amazon Transcribe - Transcribe Medical - Call Analytics - 2-channel audio in each WebSocket to AWS Amazon Transcribe
+# Amazon Transcribe / Transcribe Medical - Call Analytics - 2-channel audio in each WebSocket to AWS

 ## Content to be filled